jeremy-fong/social-network-api/README.md

 ## Description :
 * This project uses use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-*
+* This project is an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

 ## Installation :
-The user needs to install
+The user needs to install Node.js, npm dependencies, and MongoDB.

 ## Usage :
--
+- In the root directory terminal, install the npm dependencies with `npm i`.
--
+- Then to start the server, type `npm start`.
--
+- Insomnia was used to test the api routes and endpoints.

 ## User Story :
 ```md